 There are a few who have voiced out their fear that the Yangon Stock Exchange could follow along its neighbors’ paths to failure.
 The Cambodian Securities Exchange (CSX) and Laos Securities Exchange (LSX) only have two and four listed companies respectively.
 Both exchanges are not even on most investor’s radar due to their lack of activity.

 However, officials are certain that YSX will not follow down such a path.
 Deputy Finance Minister Maung Maung Thein said in a press release that the will be expecting at least seven companies to join the YSX at the very start, including the local big name players like Myanmar Thilawa Public Company, First Myanmar Investment, and Myanmar Citizens Bank.

 He expects the Myanmar stock exchange to be as robust as Vietnam’s Ho Chi Minh Stock Exchange within three years.
 Vietnam boasts the most active stock exchange in the region with over 300 stocks traded and a market cap of over $19 billion.

-There is some hope that the Yangon Stock Exchange will be starting strong.
+There’ still hope that the Yangon Stock Exchange will start strong.
 Earlier this year, 57 companies applied for a license in one of four categories offered within the YSX, with 20 bidding for underwriters, two dealers, five brokers, and 30 consultants.

 - Investing in Hong Kong Property: The Ultimate Guide - 21/05/2017